fabianmoss/website/content/authors/admin/_index.md

 I am a tenure-track assistant professor for **Digital Music Philology and Music Theory** in the [Institut für Musikforschung](https://www.musikwissenschaft.uni-wuerzburg.de/team/moss/) at [Julius-Maximilians University Würzburg](https://www.uni-wuerzburg.de/) (JMU), Germany, part of the extended collegial board of the [Zentrum für Philologie und Digitalität](https://www.uni-wuerzburg.de/zpd/) (ZPD), and member of the [Graduate School Humanities](https://www.graduateschools.uni-wuerzburg.de/humanities/home/) (GSH).
+I teach courses covering a wide range of topics in music theory, computational musicology, and digital tools.

+### Research Interests

+Computational Musicology · Corpus Studies · Music Theory & Analysis · Digital Humanities · Artificial Intelligence · Cultural Evolution

 In my research, I bridge concepts and methodologies from the humanities and the sciences, and aim to understand music and its structure from an inherently **interdisciplinary perspective**,